Aestivation: Reptiles and amphibians

 Aestivation has been put forward as the most likely explanation why this therapsid cynodont Thrinaxodon liorhinus shared its burrow with a temnospondyl amphibian, Broomistega putterilli.

-Non-mammalian animals that aestivate include North American desert tortoises, crocodiles, and salamanders.
+Non-mammalian vertebrates that aestivate include North American desert tortoises, crocodiles, and salamanders.
 Some amphibians (e.g. the cane toad and greater siren) aestivate during the hot dry season by moving underground where it is cooler and more humid.
 The California red-legged frog may aestivate to conserve energy when its food and water supply is low.

 The water-holding frog has an aestivation cycle.
 It buries itself in sandy ground in a secreted, water-tight mucus cocoon during periods of hot, dry weather.
 Australian Aboriginals discovered a means to take advantage of this by digging up one of these frogs and squeezing it, causing the frog to empty its bladder.
 This dilute urine—up to half a glassful—can be drunk.
 However, this will cause the death of the frog which will be unable to survive until the next rainy season without the water it had stored.

 The western swamp turtle aestivates to survive hot summers in the ephemeral swamps it lives in.
 It buries itself in various media which change depending on location and available substrates.
-Because the species is critically endangered, the Perth Zoo began a conservation and breeding program for it.
-However, zookeepers were unaware of the importance of their aestivation cycle and during the first summer period would perform weekly checks on the animals.
-This repeated disturbance was detrimental to the health of the animals, with many losing significant weight and some dying.
-The zookeepers quickly changed their procedures and now leave their captive turtles undisturbed during their aestivation period.

 Fish

-African lungfish also aestivate as can salamanderfish.
+African lungfish aestivate, as can salamanderfish.